rfielding/webdev/README.md

 ./run
 ```

 > This is stable on Linux.
 Under MacOS, the mount tends to freeze after stopping and starting it a few times.

 Log in as any user/password you want.
 This default implementation isn't checking anything yet.

-Then go map dav://localhost:8000  to your file explorer, and ensure that you can do full editing on the directory, creating files, launching files.
+- Under Linux go map `davs://localhost:8000` to your file explorer, and ensure that you can do full editing on the directory, creating files, launching files.

+- Under MacOS go map `https://localhost:8000` to your file explorer.